 Best of Versailles.
 Skip the Line, with Hotel Pick-up & Lunch

 Hemingways' Latin Quarter apartment was at the top of Rue Mouffetard, which runs down the hill to the church of Saint Médard, and is one of the very best market streets in Paris.
-Hemingway recalls it fondly in A Moveable Feast, as done anyone else who's ever visited — including, famously, Julia Child.
+Hemingway recalls it fondly in A Moveable Feast, as does anyone else who's ever visited — including, famously, Julia Child.

 Hemingway didn't write solely in his room on Rue Descartes, he also spent quite a bit of time writing in the cafes of Saint-Germain-des-Prés.
-One of these, Les Deux Magots, is now a busy tourist spot, but for much of the 20th century it was a meeting place and working place for artists and writers, young Hemingway among them.
+One of these, Les Deux Magots, is now a busy tourist spot, but for much of the 20th century it was a meeting place and de facto office for artists and writers, young Hemingway among them.
 Hemingway used it as a place his character would meet in The Sun Also Rises.
 Later, of course, it was the haunt of Simone de Beauvoir, Jean-Paul Sartre, Albert Camus, and even Julia Child.